jerrylusato/moxtra/README.md

 It filters the correct logins from 'logins.txt' and saves both the correct and incorrect logins in two different '.txt' files.

-Note: The logins.txt file should look like below:
+Note: The logins.txt file should look like below*:

 ```
 emanueldeopeter2003@gmail.com	ugalimtamu